nuremics/nuremics-labs/README.md

 The name of this folder is derived from the name of the application (`APP_NAME`) as defined during its construction.

 📄 **Studies configuration file** (`studies.json`)<br>
-This file serves as a centralized configuration hub for each study, allowing the end-user to specify which input data remain fixed and which can vary across various experiments.
+This file serves as a centralized configuration hub for each study, allowing the operator to specify which input data remain fixed and which can vary across various experiments.

 ### Configure Studies